What is Visual Communication? Elements, Examples, and Uses

 7. Alignment

 Alignment ensures that text and images are placed in an organised way.
-It creates a clean and professional look by keeping elements adequately positioned.
-Good alignment helps in readability and improves the overall design.
+It creates a clean, professional look by keeping elements properly positioned.
+Good alignment improves readability and overall design.

 8. Texture